Indonesia landscape

 Exit Rules — Leaving Indonesia

-Exit requires a health certificate from an IAQA-approved vet and an export quarantine certificate.
+Exit requires a health certificate from a Badan Karantina Indonesia-approved vet and an export quarantine certificate.
 Processing takes 3–5 working days.
-Apply at the local IAQA office.
+Apply at the local Badan Karantina Indonesia office.

 Helpful Videos